Bladder Control Problems in Children

 Uroflow with Electromyography (EMG)

-This is an easy, painless test that measures the flow and force of the urine stream.
+This is an easy, painless test that measures the flow and force of the urine stream as the bladder empties.
 Sensor patches on your child's abdomen and buttocks measure how the muscles work during urination.
-The test also tells us how much urine is in the bladder, how fast and how completely it empties, whether the stream stops and starts, and how much urine is left in your child's bladder after urination.
+The test, combined with the bladder scan, also tells us how much urine is in the bladder, how fast and how completely it empties, whether the stream stops and starts, and how much urine is left in your child's bladder after urination.

 Pelvic Floor Biofeedback

 Some problems with urination are caused by children not properly relaxing their sphincter muscle when urinating.
 Sensor patches attached to your child’s hip and buttocks painlessly monitor your child’s sphincter muscle activity.
-Your child then plays a video game while learning to tighten and relax their pelvic muscles.
+To make the process fun and effective for your child, a video game is used to teach your child to better tighten and relax their pelvic muscles.
 The sessions are typically repeated monthly until your child masters the muscle relaxation.
 Biofeedback can also help children overcome constipation.

 Percutaneous/Posterior Tibial Nerve Stimulation (PTNS)

 This nonsurgical treatment helps and may cure an overactive bladder and urinary incontinence.
 During a session, your child will relax in a chair while elevating one leg.
-A slim electrode is inserted in the ankle, sending gentle electrical pulses up the leg to stimulate the group of nerves that control the bladder and block the signals that cause bladder spasms.
-Initial treatment includes 30-minute sessions that take place about 12 times.
+A tiny electrode is inserted in the ankle, sending gentle electrical pulses up the leg to stimulate the group of nerves that control the bladder and block the signals that cause bladder spasms.
+Initial treatment includes 30-minute sessions that take place about 12 times over several months.
 Additional sessions may be necessary.

 Urodynamics